MaciekTalaska/tinyppm/README.md

 Usage
 -----

-*v.0.20.0 Note:* I have added some error handling, as I believe the crate itself (library) should not exit when something unexpected (but not necessarily unrecoverable) happens.
+*v.0.20.0 Note:* Proper error handling.
+The crate itself (library) should not exit when something unexpected (but not necessarily unrecoverable) happens.
 It is the responsibility of the consumer to decide what to do when error occurs.

 1. Add `tinyppm` to your `Cargo.toml`
 2. Call `read_image_data`: